r0cksOnFire/r0cksOnFire/README.md

 - 👀 I’m interested in programming, roblox, and horror games
 - 🌱 I’m currently learning more about frontend web development
 - 💞️ I’m looking to collaborate on anything that might interest me
-- 📫 How to reach me by just dming me on my socials (on twitter is fine)
+- 📫 How to reach me by just dming me on my socials (on twitter is fine, @r0cksOnFire)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: i used to be only into web development until i started learning lua and branched out to different languages, like python! i'm currently working on projects on roblox